Anzuniu/C/Cursus/circle_1/Born2beroot/HojaDeCorrección.md

 ## Mandatory part

-### Project overview

-· The student being evaluated should explain to you simply:
+The student being evaluated should explain to you simply:
   - How a virtual machine works.
   - Their choice of operating system.
   - The basic differences between Rocky and Debian.